peterelst/photoframe/README.md

 ## Customize random image keyword

-The Python script uses source.unsplash.com for easily getting hold of random images by keyword, the default used is `'cat'` and you can change that in `photoframe.py` to whatever you like to see or leave it empty and get completely random images.
+The Python script uses [source.unsplash.com](https://source.unsplash.com/) for easily getting hold of random images by keyword, the default used is `'cat'` and you can obviously change that in `photoframe.py` to whatever you'd like to see or leave it empty and get completely random images showing up.
 ```
 keyword = '<your keyword>'
 ```